 In general, just watch how your baby reacts when inside the pack n play.
 His behavior will give you all the clues you need.

-A pack n play is a safe place for your baby to sleep and play.
+A pack n play is a safe place for baby sleep and play.
 With a bassinet attached, it can be used from the first day your newborn baby comes home up to about 3 years old.

 When fitted with a firm mattress and a tight-fitting sheet, most pack n’ plays meet all safety requirements of the AAP.

 The mesh sides help you to easily observe your little one as he sleeps and plays while you are busy with other things that also need to be done.

 These portable playpens can be used anywhere in the house and can even go with you on your travels.